 The team itself feels that while they may still (substantially) improve their capability to deliver, the low hanging fruit in the development flow has been picked and most of the turbulence and wait times now come from the incoming work (from the users) and outgoing work (back to the users).
 The time has come to start looking at the end-to-end flow from request to delivery.

 a.)
-Some items are rushed through the upstream inventory.
-Often, these are small, but highly visible, projects that are ushered through the upstream with urgency.
+Some items are rushed through the Upstream Kanban inventory.
+Often, these are small, but highly visible projects that are ushered through the Upstream process with urgency.
 Sometimes projects like these need to be expedited despite the fact that they were requested already quite a while ago.
 For the team, they appear to suddenly become urgent without any warning.
 The business users, on the other hand, do not understand that the urgency was not clear to the IT team.

 b.)
 Many other items, such as low priority changes, get stuck in the inventory.
 Some of them even die there.

 The result is a highly variable end-to-end customer lead time as shown in the picture below (x-axis = customer lead time in weeks; y-axis = frequency of occurrence).
 Note that reality is even worse because the graph only shows the customer lead times of items that have actually been delivered (for items that are not delivered yet, lead times cannot be determined).

 From the above analysis, it is clear that there is room for improvement.
 While the team refers to their board as the “Kanban board”, except for the area from “Ready to start” to “Test” (System Kanban), the rest of the board is visualization without any real underlying Kanban system (also sometimes referred to as “proto-kanban”).
 The visualization does, however, surface the problems in the end-to-end flow.